6.5 Pressure Injury Prevention, Staging, and Treatment Scenarios

 Pressure injury scenarios start with force

-Pressure injury content spans several official WCC domains: Assessment covers skin integrity, wound status, risk tools, function, cognition, nutrition, pain, and comorbidities; Treatment covers support surfaces and wound treatments; Risk and Prevention covers impaired skin integrity and at-risk populations.
-The exam expects an integrated plan, not just staging labels.
+Pressure injury content spans several WCC domains: Assessment (skin integrity, wound status, risk tools, function, cognition, nutrition, pain, comorbidities), Treatment (support surfaces and wound treatments), and Risk and Prevention (impaired skin integrity and at-risk populations).
+The exam expects an integrated plan, not just a staging label.

 |---|---|---|

-Applied WCC scenario guidance: a bedbound patient has a dark purple heel area that is intact and painful.
+Applied scenario: a bedbound patient has a dark purple, intact, painful heel.
 The best answer is not to massage it or wait until it opens.
-The candidate should offload the heel, assess perfusion, protect the skin, notify according to policy, document the discoloration, review support surfaces and turning, and monitor for evolution.
+Offload the heel (float heels off the bed with a pillow under the calf or a heel-suspension device), assess perfusion, protect the skin, notify per policy, document the discoloration as a deep tissue pressure injury if criteria fit, review the support surface and turning plan, and monitor for evolution, since deep tissue injuries can deteriorate rapidly.

-An intact heel has persistent purple discoloration and pain after prolonged immobility.
-What is the best WCC exam response?
+An intact heel shows persistent non-blanchable purple discoloration and pain after prolonged immobility.
+What is the best WCC response?

-A full-thickness pressure injury is completely covered by slough, so the base cannot be seen.
-How should it be classified?
+A full-thickness pressure injury is completely covered by eschar, so the base cannot be seen.
+How should it be classified under the 2016 NPIAP system?